-Groundhog Day is Saturday, and the recent Arctic temperatures are giving the day a bit more resonance than usual.
+Groundhog Day is on Saturday, Feb.
+2 this year, and the recent Arctic temperatures are giving the day a bit more resonance than usual.

 Last year, Pennsylvania's Punxsutawney Phil predicted six more weeks of winter while Staten Island Chuck called for an early spring.

 Groundhog Day and other similar legends are based on the beliefs of Europeans, but the true origins of the holiday are lost in time.
 The day originated from the Germans, Scots and early Christian Europeans.

 It is celebrated every year on Feb.
 2. On this day, a groundhog comes out of its burrow and checks for his shadow to determine how soon spring will arrive.